souxls/Collections/README.md

 * [dapr](https://github.com/dapr/dapr) - Dapr is a portable, event-driven, runtime for building distributed applications across cloud and edge
 * [kubevela](https://github.com/oam-dev/kubevela) - The Modern Application Deployment System Based on OAM.
 * [kruise](https://github.com/openkruise/kruise) - Automate application management on Kubernetes (project under CNCF)
+* [minio](https://github.com/minio/minio) - High Performance, Kubernetes Native Object Storage
+* [serverless](https://github.com/serverless/serverless) - Serverless Framework – Build web, mobile and IoT applications with serverless architectures using AWS Lambda, Azure Functions, Google CloudFunctions & more!
+* [openwhisk](https://github.com/apache/openwhisk) - Apache OpenWhisk is an open source serverless cloud platform.
+* [istio](https://github.com/istio/istio) - Connect, secure, control, and observe services.
+* [Kong](https://github.com/Kon) - Kong is a cloud-native, fast, scalable, and distributed Microservice Abstraction Layer (also known as an API Gateway or API Middleware).
+Made available as an open-source project in 2015, its core values are high performance and extensibility.
+* [zuul](https://github.com/Netflix/zuul) - Zuul is a gateway service that provides dynamic routing, monitoring, resiliency, security, and more.
+* [envoy](https://github.com/envoyproxy/envoy) - Cloud-native high-performance edge/middle/service proxy

 ### DevOps
 * [st2](https://github.com/StackStorm/st2) - StackStorm (aka "IFTTT for Ops") is event-driven automation for auto-remediation, security responses, troubleshooting, deployments, and more.
 Includes rules engine.
 * [salt](https://github.com/saltstack/salt) - Software to automate the management and configuration of any infrastructure or application at scale.
+* [ansible](https://github.com/ansible/ansible) - Ansible is a radically simple IT automation platform that makes your applications and systems easier to deploy and maintain.
+Automate everything from code deployment to network configuration to cloud management, in a language that approaches plain English, using SSH, with no agents to install on remote systems. https://docs.ansible.com.
 * [ansible-role-nginx](https://github.com/nginxinc/ansible-role-nginx) - Ansible role for NGINX
 * [ntttcp-for-linux](https://github.com/microsoft/ntttcp-for-linux) - A Linux network throughput multiple-thread benchmark tool.
 * [coz](https://github.com/plasma-umass/coz) - Coz: Causal Profiling